nicooga/rat_deployer/README.md

 # Rat

-Rat is deploy tool for docker users.
+Rat is a deploy tool for docker users.
 It implements a facade around 3 docker CLIs:
   - docker
   - docker-compose
   - docker-machine